I have always been a fan of owning property, it’s very much a British thing. We love owning and talking a lot about property.

 In contrast to buy-to-let properties that require hands-on management, REITs are completely passive once you have researched and purchased them.

 As I am based in Asia, I am keen to look at investment opportunities here and Singapore looks to be a great option (thanks Reza for the heads up here).

 Verdict: UK Rental Property or REITS?

-Taking a look at REITS really opened my eyes at the potential for earning a dividend income to either reinvest or use as supplementary income.
+Taking a look at REITs really opened my eyes to the potential for earning a dividend income to either reinvest or use as supplementary income.